 The Salado culture was in place for long enough to evolve intricate woven patterns in shirts and such.
 Sadly, unprotected cotton doesn't survive long in the Southwest climate.
-Textiles are a whole section in the history that we see extremely little of.
+Textiles are a whole section of prehistory that we see extremely little of.
 It has been speculated that textiles carried more of the spiritual story of the Southwest than pottery, pottery has just been able to carry that story for longer.
 Textiles, though, were more easily transported cross-country and, used in masked rituals, spread the stories far wider.
-Sadly, there are very few left who can interpret the stories on the old pottery and tell the fullness of them: the depth of meaning has been lost.
+Sadly, there are very few left who can interpret the stories on the old pottery and tell the fullness of them: the depth of meaning has been lost to time.

 The Salado figure prominently in this story because of their Salado Polychrome pottery.
-While many ancient Salado Polychrome pot sherds have been found in the Tonto Basin, close versions have also been found spread from northern Arizona to northern Mexico and from the Salt River basin in central Arizona to the Tularosa basin in central New Mexico.
+While many ancient Salado Polychrome potsherds have been found in the Tonto Basin, close versions have also been found spread from northern Arizona to northern Mexico and from the Salt River basin in central Arizona to the Tularosa basin in central New Mexico.

 All types of Salado Polychrome share a number of broad categorical similarities.
 However, there was significant variation over the roughly 170 year time span of its production.
 The base paste was generally brown to reddish-brown in color and was tempered with sand.
 Usually a red and/or white slip were used to cover both the interior and exterior of the vessel.
 Black paint was used on one or both surfaces, usually surrounded by a white slip.
 The black paint used was most commonly organic but a mix of organic and mineral paints appears on some vessels.

 Studies have shown that Salado Polychrome was produced across the full range of territory in which it has been found.
 It didn't emanate from a single production area and spread through trade.
-It more likely spread as knowledge, as individual potters migrated cross-country and produced new vessels using the new clays and pigments available wherever they settled.
+It more likely spread as knowledge, as individual potters migrated cross-country and produced new vessels using new clays and pigments that were available wherever they settled.